Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Unbearable Maze

-This effect is used by minimal shading and heavy contrast between certain elements of the person’s face.
-Ito often focuses on the eyes, the mouth, and uses them to show nothing but unnatural emotional reactions.
+He achieves this with minimal shading and heavy contrast across the face.
+Ito often focuses on the eyes and the mouth, using them to convey unnatural emotional reactions.

-Once the true horror of a story happens, however, Junji Ito goes all out when showcasing a person’s emotional response.
-Terrified facial expressions are often so overdrawn they make us uncomfortable.
-Mouths are wide agape, faces are distorted and elongated as they scream and eyes are wide open.
+When the true horror arrives, Ito goes all out in depicting a person’s emotional response.
+Terrified expressions are so exaggerated they make us uncomfortable.
+Mouths gape, faces distort and elongate mid-scream, and eyes open wide.

-Another element that makes Junji Ito’s works so unique is his reliance on body horror and the distortion of the human body.
-He doesn’t rely on monsters to scare us, instead his horror is often related to our own bodies.
-People are being twisted, become warped and turn into forms barely resembling human beings.
-We see people turning into spirals or becoming rotten abominations and elongated versions of themselves.
+Another signature element is his reliance on body horror and the distortion of the human form.
+He often avoids traditional monsters; instead, the terror comes from our own bodies.
+People are twisted, warped, and turned into shapes that barely resemble human beings.
+We see bodies curling into spirals, rotting into abominations, or stretching into elongated versions of themselves.

-It’s this reliance on body horror that makes Junji Ito’s work so terrifying.
-Often, the horror of his stories doesn’t come from outside, but from within our very own bodies.
-It’s both strangely fascinating, but also highly disturbing.
+This reliance on body horror makes Ito’s work so terrifying.
+Often the horror does not come from outside, but from within our own bodies.
+It is both strangely fascinating and deeply disturbing.

 Junji Ito’s Narrative Themes